kevva/executable/readme.md

 ### executable(file)

-Returns a promise that resolves to a boolean of whether the file is executable.
+Returns a Promise for a boolean.

 ### executable.sync(file)